Kakaban

-Kakaban island (known as Samama island) is part of the Derawan Islands, East Kalimantan, Indonesia.
+Kakaban island (also known as Samama island) is a member of the Derawan archipelago, East Kalimantan, Indonesia.
 The island has an area of 774.2 ha and is quite steep.
 Its limestone cliffs are covered with dense jungle right down to the water's edge.
-The wall drops to 180 m, and currents can be strong with upwelling, downcurrent and reversing directions.
+The wall drops to 180 m, and currents can be strong with upwelling, downcurrent, and reversing directions.

-The most distinctive feature is the huge brackish water lake in the middle of the island, in the local dialect Kakaban means "hug" as the island hugs the lake from the surrounding seawater.
+Its most distinctive feature is the huge brackish water lake in the middle of the island; in the local dialect Kakaban means "hug" as the island "hugs" the lake from the surrounding seawater.
+This marine lake houses an ecosystem isolated from the surrounding sea, and a number of endemic species are found here.

+Geology

+Kakaban is an uplifted coral atoll which was raised relatively recently, around the Late Pleistocene-Holocene.